 If you received a SAT exam fee waiver, you could automatically be eligible for college application fee waivers.
 More than 2,000 colleges participate in this fee-waiver program, including schools that use the Coalition, Common and Universal applications.

-College application fee waivers may be available even if you didn't receive an SAT exam fee waiver.
+College application fee waivers may be available even if you didn't receive a SAT exam fee waiver.
 For Common Application schools, you can request a waiver online within your profile.
 When applying to other schools, you can ask your high school counselor or the college's admission office how to request a waiver.
 The National Association for College Admissions Counseling (NACAC) also has an application fee waiver request form you can fill out and submit to schools.